Mutative - 10x faster than Immer

 FAQs

 Yes.
-Unless you have to be compatible with Internet Explorer, Mutative supports almost all of Immer features, and you can easily migrate from Immer to Mutative.
+Unless you must support Internet Explorer, Mutative supports almost all Immer features, and you can usually migrate from Immer to Mutative smoothly.

-Migration is also not possible for React Native that does not support Proxy.
+Migration is also not possible in React Native environments that do not support Proxy.

 Conclusion